-Under Australian consumer law, most goods and services bought in Australia come with automatic guarantees that they will work and do what they are supposed to do.
+Under Australian consumer law, most goods and services that are bought in Australia come with automatic guarantees that they’ll work and do what they’re supposed to do.
 If not, the law gives you consumer rights to repair, replacement, refund, service cancellation, and compensation.

-Consumer guarantees set out required standards which apply to most goods and services that cost up to $40,000 (or more if they’re normally used for personal or domestic purposes).
+Consumer guarantees set out required standards which apply to most goods and services that cost:

-You do not automatically have the right to return an item for refund, or to receive all or part of a deposit back, if you simply change your mind, or realise you selected the wrong product or size.
+You don’t automatically have the right to return an item for refund, or to receive all or part of a deposit back, if you simply change your mind, or realise you selected the wrong product or size.
 However, many traders choose to do this with proof of purchase.

-You do have the right to a repair, refund or replacement if goods or services bought in Australia do not meet one or more of the consumer guarantees.
+You do have the right to a repair, refund or replacement if goods or services bought in Australia don’t meet one or more of the consumer guarantees.

 If you have a minor problem with goods or services, the business can choose to give you a free repair instead of a replacement or refund.
 For a major problem with a product, you have the right to ask for your choice of a replacement or refund.
 If you have a major service problem, you can choose to receive compensation for the drop in value below the price paid, or a refund.

 Under some circumstances you have the right to cancel a service if it doesn’t meet the consumer guarantees in relation to services.

 You can ask for reimbursement (also called compensation) for damages and losses you suffer if the supplier could have reasonably anticipated the problem.
 This is in addition to a repair, replacement or refund, or cancellation of a service.